 The University Post-Tenure Review Committee shall be composed of five (5) tenured faculty members, elected by the faculty using a secret ballot during the fall orientation.
 This election will be conducted by the Chief Academic Officer who will recommend those elected to the Institutional Executive Officer for appointment to the University Post-Tenure Review Committee.
-Each academic college (Arts and Sciences and Education/Professional Studies) shall have two (2) representatives; the remaining member of the committee will be selected from among the faculty at large.
+The University Post-Tenure Review Committee shall be made up of five members elected by the faculty.
+Two members must be from Education/Professional Studies disciplines and two members must be from Arts and Sciences disciplines.
+Each of the academic college (Arts and Sciences and Education /Professional Studies) shall have two (2)representatives; the remaining member of the committee will be selected from among the faculty at large.
+No department shall have more than one representative on the University Post-Tenure Review Committee.
+Each academic college-(Arts and Sciences and Education/Professional Studies) shall have two (2) representatives; the remaining member of the committee will be selected from among the faculty at large.
 Department Chairs, Deans and administrators are not eligible to serve.
 Committee Members must be at the rank of Associate Professor or higher.
 The Committee itself shall elect a chairperson.